zyd5csi8/Tableau-10-Desktop-QA/README.md

 Certification homepage:
 https://www.tableau.com/support/certification

-# Some Hints and Usefull Webs!
+# Some Hints and Useful Webs!

-Before taking the certification, pleaes go to these website to take some mock exams and get some tips.
+Before taking the certification, please go to these website to take some mock exams and get some tips.

 Just for warming up!